Questions about IC Markets

 IC Markets does not accept US clients.
 US CTFC regulation prevents US clients from trading with brokers outside the US.
 IC Markets complies with International and Australian regulations.

-We encourage scalping and hedging.
+Yes, we fully allow both hedging and scalping strategies.
 Our spreads and trading conditions are the preferred choice of many day traders and scalpers globally.